gradle/declarative-gradle/ROADMAP.md

 ### Public Early Access Release (EAP)

 The first version is ready for broad external evaluation and feedback.
-That includes making the Declarative Gradle plugins functional for core use cases and having Early-Access IDE Support in Android Studio.
+That includes making the Declarative Gradle plugins functional for core use cases, while this work is likely to continue after the milestone, and having Early-Access IDE Support in Android Studio.

 - [Planned Issues (milestone)](https://github.com/gradle/declarative-gradle/milestone/2)

-### Public Beta
+### Public Alpha

 Should the experiments and the EAP release be successful, we intend to address the feedback over the summer and to release